CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Cluster_Cleanup/Manual_Cluster_Cleanup_Guide.md

 8. Delete the VPC
    - Open the VPC page again
    - On the left side of the screen, under "Virtual private cloud" select "Your VPCs"
    - Find the VPC that is associated with the cluster by using the `Name:CLUSTER-NAME` search.
+Each cluster should only have a single VPC
    - Select the VPC
    - Under the "Actions" dropdown select the "Delete VPC"
    - Complete the verification task (type "delete" in the textbox) and click the "Delete" button